ultimate-notion/ultimate-notion/docs/usage/getting_started.md

 will have access to the selected page as well as all its children.

 ![Notion integration](../assets/images/notion-integration-add.png){: style="width:600px; display:block; margin-left:auto; margin-right:auto;"}

-## Ultimate Notion configuration

-Ultimate Notion looks up the environment variable `ULTIMATE_NOTION_CONFIG` for a configuration [TOML]-file.
-If this variable is not set, it defaults to `~/.ultimate-notion/config.toml` under MacOS/Linux and `$HOME/.ultimate-notion/config.toml` under Windows systems.
-If no configuration file is found, a default one is created automatically that will set the Notion token to be looked up using the environment variable `NOTION_TOKEN`.
-Alternatively, you can set your token directly in the configuration file.

 ## Loading a Notion page